Skip to content

 • Frame Brain - Dolly reads active-frame state without you having to repeat it

-• Director's annotations drafted by GPT-4o Vision in one click (camera / mood / motivation / continuity)
+• Director's annotations drafted by AI vision in one click (camera / mood / motivation / continuity)

 • Continuity sentinel sweeps every adjacent frame pair, flagging prop / costume / hair / lighting / sightline drift